-Israeli born dancer and choreographer, Dana Ruttenberg graduated from The Bat-Dor School of Dance and the Thelma Yelin High-school for Performing Arts.
-She holds a B.A. in Dance from Columbia University and an MFA in Dance from the Hollins University/American Dance Festival program.
+Israeli born dancer and choreographer.
+She holds a B.A. in Dance from Columbia University and an MFA in Dance from Hollins University.
 As artistic director of her NY based dance troupe between 2000-2003, The Red Hill Project, she has created works that showcased at various venues across the US and Canada.

-“The Future Generation” women by The Marker W Magazine in 2011 and had recently been awarded the distinguished Rosenblum Award for Promising Young Artist by the municipality of Tel Aviv.
+She is the winner of the 2013 Minister of Culture Award.
+She was awarded the distinguished 2012 Rosenblum Award for Promising Young Artist by the municipality of Tel Aviv.